jgrss/geowombat/README.md

 ### GeoWombat: Utilities for geospatial data

 Like a wombat, GeoWombat has a simple interface (for raster I/O) with a strong backend (for data processing at scale).

+## Common Remote Sensing Uses
+* Simple read/write for a variety of sensors, including:
+    * Sentinel 2
+    * Landsat 5-8
+    * Planetscope
+    * Others
+* Mosaicing tiles
+* Reproject
+* Extract to points / polygon
+* Time series analysis
+* Band math (NDVI, Tasseled cap, EVI etc)
+* Classification with sklearn
+* Radiometry (BRDF normalization)
+* Distributed processing

-## Basic usage
+## Basic usage - Sentinel & Landsat

 ```python
 >>> import geowombat as gw